 I’m proud to announce Studio 24 has won the contract to redesign w3.org and will be working with W3C to more effectively communicate what the organisation does with a modern, inclusive, usable website.

 Coralie Mercier, Head of W3C Marketing & Communications, explained: “I am delighted to partner with Studio 24 as we embark on this project.
 We haven’t done a website redesign in a very long time.
 In fact, in the 21 years I’ve been with the W3C, I remember only 3 different designs, the current one being from a decade ago.
-Redesigning our website is crucial to improve the credibility that our Web standards work affords us.
-I am confident that with the help of Studio 24 we will better show the world who we are and what we offer, improve the usability of our website and make it easier to participate in our work.
+Redesigning our website is crucial to improve the overall experience of those who depend on us for our Web standards work.
 As W3C makes the Web work for everyone, Studio 24 will help make our website work better for everyone.”

 A few things made the team especially excited to be working with the W3C.